-You don’t need to spend the thick end of NZ$2000 to get a decent phone.
+You don’t need to spend NZ$2000 to get a decent phone.
 The NZ$500 Huawei Nova 2i gives you most of a modern high-end phone at a fraction of the price.

 Huawei offers powerful high-end phones.
 Unlike its rivals it also offers credible choices for those of us who don’t want, or can’t afford to pay for an expensive phone.

 Most people buying a phone in this class aren’t too interested in the technical specs.
 They want to know what the phone can do.
 We’ll get there in a minute.
 But first, and for the record, here’s what the NZ$500 asking price buys.

 Huawei Nova 2i specifications:

 The Nova 2i comes with Android 7; that’s the Nougat edition.
 It includes an eight core Huawei Kirin 659 processor, 4GB of ram and 64GB of storage.
 The screen is 5.9-inches.

 There’s fingerprint sensor and a 3,300 mAh battery.
 The Nova 2i has dual lens cameras on the front and back.
 The front camera has a 13 megapixel sensor, the back camera is 16 megapixels.

 In rough terms the specification list compares loosely with the technology packed in a high-end Android phone eighteen months to two years ago.
 Something like the Huawei P8.